 - Port Name: List of available column names.
 By clicking the New column button, you can add new columns, and by clicking the scissors button, you can delete the unwanted columns.

 - I: Columns that are check-marked under this section are the expression transformation Input columns.

 - O: Columns that are check-marked under this section are the expression transformation Output columns.
 If you unchecked any column, then that column will not be available to load in a target table.

 - V: Please check mark this if it is variable

-We are going to use these new columns to store the Audit information such as Mapping Name, Workflow Name, Session Name, Integration Service Name, Repository Service Name, Repository User Name, Source Table Name, Session Start Time and System Date.
+We are going to use these new columns to store the Audit information such as Mapping Name, Workflow Name, Session Name, Integration Service Name, Repository Service Name, Repository User Name, Source Table Name, Session Start Time, and System Date.

-TIP: All these new columns are output ports only so, please check mark O
+TIP: All these new columns are output ports only.
+So, please checkmark O

 - Workflow Name: $PMWorkflowName